zaoxing/zaoxing.github.io/_pages/about.md

 ---
 About me
 ======
-I'm a computer scientist interested in everything hackable: from networked systems and their security issues to robust algorithms that can hack large-scale problems.
-I lead the FROOT lab to make systems faster, more future-proof, and more trustworthy.
+I love everything networked and (might be) hackable: from networked systems and their security issues to robust algorithms that can hack large-scale problems.
+I lead the FROOT lab to make systems <u>F</u>aster, more Future-p<u>ROO</u>f, and more <u>T</u>rustworthy.

-Professionally, I'm an Assistant Professor in [ECE](https://www.bu.edu/eng/departments/ece/) and [CS](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/).
+Professionally, I'm an Assistant Professor of [ECE](https://www.bu.edu/eng/departments/ece/) and [CS](https://www.bu.edu/cs/) at [Boston University](https://www.bu.edu/).
 My research has won interdisciplinary recognitions, including USENIX FAST Best Paper Award, USENIX ATC "Best of Rest", and ACM STOC "Best of Rest".
 Previously, I did a postdoc at Carnegie Mellon University and obtained a Ph.D. in Computer Science from Johns Hopkins University.

-I will be joining the [University of Maryland, College Park](https://www.umd.edu/) as an Assistant Professor of Computer Science in Fall 2023. **I'm looking for self-motivated students (ugrad, master's, phd) who are interested in systems, networking, and applied algorithms research.** If you are interested in working with me, drop an email with your CV.
+I will be joining the [University of Maryland, College Park](https://www.umd.edu/) as an Assistant Professor of [Computer Science](https://www.cs.umd.edu/) in Fall 2023. **I'm looking for self-motivated students (ugrad, master's, phd) who are interested in systems, networking, and applied algorithms research.** If you are interested in working with me, drop me an email with your CV.
 Check out our [PhD programs](https://www.cs.umd.edu/grad/apply) at UMD CS!

 <!-- **Feel free to contact me if you are interested in research internship opportunites.** -->